 - Talk About Something New and Different.

 Since most of your typical day is filled with responsibilities and work, use this time to talk about things you never seem to find the time to discuss.
 Make-believe you are getting to know each other all over again.
-Share your thoughts and feelings, hopes and dreams, ideas and fantasies.
-Have fun, be silly, be sexy.
+Share your thoughts and feelings, hopes and dreams, ideas, and fantasies.
+Have fun, be silly, and be sexy.